 Weight gain is a common symptom of PCOS, which increases the likelihood of developing other conditions like type 2 diabetes.
 Weight gain can also impact how regularly you have a period or ovulate — in some cases, people with PCOS might not ovulate at all (called anovulation).

-Benefits of Mounjaro for PCOS
+Other potential benefits of Mounjaro for PCOS

 There are limited studies on the direct benefits of Mounjaro for PCOS, and while the randomised control trials that have been conducted for similar medications have shown that these drugs do have a positive impact on weight loss, the studies were small.
 Further research into managing obesity in PCOS specifically is needed.